- What is social emotional development

 - Response modification – e.g. reflect on the situation and come up with possible strategies

-Imaginative play has been found to be associated with better emotion regulation skills and social competence.
+Pretend play has been found to be associated with better emotion regulation skills and social skills.

-When a child engages in role-playing, they get to practice perspective-taking skills (pretend to be another person), relationship skills (imagined relationships), conflict resolution skills (pretend to deal with everyday life issues), and social skills (make-believe social situations).
+Engaging in role-playing allows children to practice perspective-taking skills (pretend to be another person), relationship skills (imagined relationships), conflict resolution skills (pretend to deal with everyday life issues), and social skills (make-believe social situations).

 However, no clear causal relationship or mechanism has been identified.

-Though it is not clear whether pretend play leads to greater emotional competence in children, it does not appear to be harmful to them and even increases their creativity23.
+Though it is not clear whether pretend play leads to greater emotional intelligence in children, it does not appear to be harmful to them.
+In fact, studies show that it can increase children’s creativity24.

 Several traditional parenting practices that our ancestors considered effective have been proven to be false by research.
-Here are some of the don’ts in helping our children develop their social-emotional capacities.
+Here are some of the don’ts in helping our kids develop their socioemotional capacities.

 Letting them “self-soothe”